Hardware

 Make sure English (United Kingdom) is selected on both Windows display language and Country or region.

-On a Mac, open System Preferences, search for ‘language’ in the top-right of the System Preferences window and then ensure English (UK) is selected as the Primary language and United Kingdom is the selected region, as shown:
+On a Mac, open System Preferences, search for ‘language’ in the top-right of the System Preferences window and then ensure English (UK) is selected as the Primary language and the United Kingdom is the selected region, as shown:

 How to get the pound sign without changing language